 Reprinted with permission from the Washington Association of REALTORS Legal Hotline.
 Hotline Attorney Annie Fitzsimmons writes the Legal Hotline Question and Answer of the week, a free service to members of the Washington REALTORS.
 The Legal Hotline provides legal information and education, not legal representation.

 We have received many questions from licensees about issuing brokers price opinions and if the licensee can receive direct compensation.
-A brokers price opinion, often referred to as a comparative market analysis (CMA), is any oral or written report of property value.
-RCW 18.140.010(4) requires individuals producing brokers price opinions to be licensed under RCW 18.85.
+A broker's price opinion, often referred to as a comparative market analysis (CMA), is any oral or written report of a property value.
+RCW 18.140.010(4) requires individuals producing broker's price opinions to be licensed under RCW 18.85.

-Routine audits of broker transaction files still indicate that a large number of firms are not complying with the delivery and/or deposit requirements regarding earnest money.
+Audits of broker transaction files still indicate that a large number of firms do not comply with the delivery and/or deposit requirements regarding earnest money.

-All earnest money funds must be deposited into the brokers trust bank account not later than the next banking day unless the purchase and sale agreement states the check is to be held for a specific period of time or the occurrence of a specific event.
+All earnest money funds must be deposited into the broker's trust bank account no later than the next banking day unless the purchase and sale agreement states the check is to be held for a specific period of time or the occurrence of a specific event.
 The delivery of the funds to escrow is the broker's responsibility.

 We continue to receive complaints from sellers when the transaction fails that the funds were not deposited or never delivered to the escrow company.
 Not only is the untimely delivery of earnest money a licensing problem, but also not providing this information to the seller that the earnest money was never collected or delivered can be considered failure to disclose.